Magnitogorsk: Administrative and municipal status

 Within the framework of administrative divisions, it is incorporated as the City of Magnitogorsk—an administrative unit with the status equal to that of the districts.
 As a municipal division, the City of Magnitogorsk is incorporated as Magnitogorsky Urban Okrug.

 Transport

 The city is connected by the Magnitogorsk International Airport and by a railway.
 Public transport includes trams, buses, and taxis.
 The city is ranked 8th in the world and 2nd in Russia for automobile congestion.

 Education and culture

 There are two establishments of higher education in Magnitogorsk: Magnitogorsk State Technical University (MSTU) and Magnitogorsk State Conservatory (MSC).
 Magnitogorsk State University (MaSU), founded in 1932, in 2013 was merged with MSTU and ceased to exist as a separate university.

 There are also three theatres: Pushkin Drama Theatre (the oldest in the city), the Opera and Ballet House, and the Puppet Theatre.
 The Church of the Ascension of the Lord opened in 2004.

-Magnitogorsk is home to the Rear-front Memorial.
+Magnitogorsk is home to the Rear-front Memorial and the monument The First Tent dedicated to the first builders of the Magnitogorsk Iron and Steel Works.